danvega/danvega-dev-nuxt/content/blog/2015/02/05/sql-server-exception-statement-not-return-result-set.md

 published: true
 date: 2015-02-05T11:48:18-05:00
 tags: ["groovy", "sql"]
-excerpt: "Using Stored Procedures in a Grails Application with Groovy"
+description: "Using Stored Procedures in a Grails Application with Groovy"
 cover: ./data-cover.jpg
 ---